TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionConfiguration/Index.rst

 know that the extension exists and as a consequence could not load it, nor display it in the *Extension Manager*.

-This file is named `ext_emconf.php` and is expected in the root level of the extension.
+This file is named :file:`ext_emconf.php` and is expected in the root level of the extension.
 The content should look as follows.